kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/file/filesystem-sync/en/index.md

-<h2 id="toc-prereqs">Prerequisites</h2>
+<h2 id="toc-intro">Introduction</h2>

 The HTML5 [FileSystem API][fs-spec] and [Web Workers][workers-spec] are massively
 powerful in their own regard.
-Workers bring true asynchronous 'multi-threading' to JavaScript and the FileSystem API finally brings hierarchical storage and file I/O to web applications.
-However, when put together, these APIs can be used to build some truly interesting apps.
+The FileSystem API finally brings hierarchical storage and file I/O to web applications and Workers bring true asynchronous 'multi-threading' to JavaScript.
+However, when you use these APIs together, you can build some truly interesting apps.

-<h3 id="toc-getting-started">Getting started</h3>

 This tutorial provides a guide and code examples for leveraging the HTML5 FileSystem inside of a Web Worker.
 It assumes a working knowledge of both APIs.
-If you're not quite ready to dive in or are interested in learning more about those APIs, I've written two great tutorials that discuss the basics:
+If you're not quite ready to dive in or are interested in learning more about those APIs, read two great tutorials that discuss the basics:
 [Exploring the FileSystem APIs](/tutorials/file/filesystem/) and [Basics of Web Workers](/tutorials/workers/basics/).

-<h2 id="toc-intro">Introduction</h2>
+<h2 id="toc-vs">Synchronous vs. Asynchronous APIs</h2>

-Asynchronous JS APIs can be tough to use.
+Asynchronous JavaScript APIs can be tough to use.
 They're large.
 They're complex.
 But what's most frustrating is that they offer plenty of opportunities for things to go wrong.
-The last thing you want to deal with as a developer is layering on a complex asynchronous API (FileSystem) in an already asynchronous world (Workers)!
+The last thing you want to deal with is layering on a complex asynchronous API (FileSystem) in an already asynchronous world (Workers)!
 The good news is that the [FileSystem API][fs-spec] defines a synchronous version to ease the pain in Web Workers.